nickminaev/handson/intro-to-kubernetes/README.md

 Now you see how k8s is gradually reloading the Pods with the new application version.

 Note the naming of the Pods has changed now.
-Their names contain now the of the Deployment, which is followed by the Id of the Pod and the Id of the Replicaset.
+Their names contain now the name of the Deployment, which is followed by the Id of ReplicaSet and the Id of a Pod.

 So, with the deployments we achieve the following:

  - Deployment keeps track of the the application's version
  - Whenever there's a change, it replaces the Pods with the new ones gradually
  - Also, Deployments drive the ReplicaSets, so the underlying ReplicaSet keeps the application stable

+ As it was noted, the ReplicaSets are never used.
+Instead, due to the reasons above we use Deployments.

  ---